 The National Science Foundation (NSF) Directorate for STEM Education (EDU), serves as a component of NSF’s agency-wide commitment to promoting the inclusivity and innovation of science, technology, engineering, and mathematics (STEM) education and research.

-The HBCU Making and Innovation Initiative is supported by the HBCU-UP program.
+The HBCU Making and Innovation Initiative is in alignment with NSF priorities and is supported by the HBCU-UP program.

 Please click below for complete information regarding: